chatgptdev/SecurePasswordGenerator/README.md

 # Secure Password Generator

 Secure Password Generator is a command-line tool for generating secure passwords.
 The program supports customization of password length, the inclusion of special characters, and the ability to generate multiple passwords at once.
-Additionally, it allows users to write the generated passwords to a file or append them to an existing file, providing flexible output options for different use cases.
+Additionally, it allows users to write the generated passwords to a file or append them to an existing file, and copy the passwords to the clipboard, providing flexible output options for different use cases.

 ## Features